A commercial driver’s license (CDL) is put at risk with almost any traffic ticket.

 - Any felony offense involving a motor vehicle.

-- Negligent driving resulting in the death of another person while operating a commercial motor vehicle.
+- Negligent driving that results in the death of another person while operating a commercial motor vehicle.

-- Driving a commercial motor vehicle during a revocation or cancellation of a commercial driver’s license.
+- Driving a commercial motor vehicle during a revocation or cancellation of a CDL.

 If you have been ticketed or arrested for any of the above offenses, you should contact a qualified lawyer immediately to protect your CDL.